lme4::glmer but with multimembership random effects

 integer scalar.
 If

-verbose output is generated during the individual penalized iteratively reweighted least squares (PIRLS) steps.- nAGQ
+> 0verbose output is generated during the optimization of the parameter estimates.
+If> 1verbose output is generated during the individual penalized iteratively reweighted least squares (PIRLS) steps.- nAGQ

 integer scalar - the number of points per axis for evaluating the adaptive Gauss-Hermite approximation to the log-likelihood.
 Defaults to 1, corresponding to the Laplace approximation.
 Values greater than 1 produce greater accuracy in the evaluation of the log-likelihood at the expense of speed.
 A value of zero uses a faster but less exact form of parameter estimation for GLMMs by optimizing the random effects and the fixed-effects coefficients in the penalized iteratively reweighted least squares step.
 (See Details.)